nashkenazi/ASM-Templates/README.md

 # ASM-Templates
-New Ready Templates v6.0 is acceable for downloading from source control
+New Ready Templates v6.0 is accessable for downloading from source control